mohammad-babaee/Python-URL-To-IP-Converter-IP-KISS/README.md

 # Python-URL-To-IP-Converter-IP-KISS

-This Is : IP KISS !
+It's : IP KISS !

 This is a Powerful Tool for Pentesters to find IP Address Of Any URL .
 This is Most Important thing before Any Attacks to gather information from your targets .
 I Write This app With Python Programming Language